FAQs About Tryouts

 Players that receive and accept the invitation to join the club are expected to commit to all practices and games.
 Failure to commit to participating whole-heartedly at 100% has negative consequences to other team families, to the team itself and to the club in general.

-Players are given less than 1 week to accept the invitation and secure their spot on a team by registering and paying an initial portion of Club Fees in the amount of $500.
-Players in need of Financial Aid are required to pay $100 upfront instead.
-If this initial payment is made by check, it must be received by the club within 2 weeks of the invitation to join the club.
+Players are given less than 1 week to accept the invitation and secure their spot on a team by registering and paying an initial portion of Club Fees in the amount of $500 (nonrefundable).
+Players in need of Financial Aid are required to pay $100 upfront and must complete a FA request by May 30th.
 Failure to meet such deadlines results in the offer being extended to someone else.

 Players that do not receive an invitation to join the club are strongly encouraged to enroll in one of the two local recreational soccer leagues with which we collaborate closely: West Marin Youth Soccer League and San Anselmo Recreation Department Soccer.
 We understand that not being selected for a team can be difficult for many children, but continuing to play is extremely important.